pivotal/docs-tap/scc/delivery-with-carvel-app.hbs.md

   - `PACKAGE-NAME` is the name of your Carvel package you want to use.
   - `RUN-CLUSTER` is the name of the run cluster you want to use with the package.

    > **Note** You must set a value for the `workload_name` parameter.
-You may skip setting other fields to use the default parameter values.
+You can skip setting other fields to use the default parameter values.

 1. For each Run cluster, create a `PackageInstall`.
 Reference the `Secret` you created earlier.
 Store the `PackageInstall` in your GitOps repository at `PACKAGE-NAME/RUN-CLUSTER/packageinstall.yaml`.